pratikmallya/algorithms_part_one/README.md

 I'm using evernote to take notes.
 As usual, I will try to cover the code with tests.

-All material &copy; Pratik Mallya
+Unless noted otherwise, all material &copy; Pratik Mallya